johnbillion/query-monitor/CONTRIBUTING.md

        npm install

-3. Check the MySQL database credentials in the `tests/.env` file and amend them as necessary.
+3. If you want to run the tests locally, check the MySQL database credentials in the `tests/.env` file and amend them as necessary.

 ## Building the Assets